ihmwg/IHMCIF/overview.md

  - Input data (e.g. crosslinks, EM map, EM class average, subunit structures)
  - Our interpretation of the data (e.g. ambiguity, segmentation)
-   - Note that we *not* store raw restraints in the file since we consider these to be implementation details.
-At least for IMP, the software, and our approaches to solve modeling problems, are constantly changing, so it would be futile to try to capture every last parameter (particularly since ideally models are refined and rebuilt with newer software as new experimental information becomes available).
+   - Note that we *not* store raw restraints in the file, since we consider these to be implementation details.
+At least for IMP, the software, and our approaches to solve modeling problems, are constantly changing, so it would be futile to try to capture every last parameter (particularly since ideally models are refined and rebuilt with newer or different software as new experimental information becomes available).
 For "perfect" reproduction of the inputs we link to the archive holding the raw modeling inputs (Python scripts in IMP's case).
  - Multi-scale models; e.g. parts of the system may be represented atomically or with 1 residue beads if input structures are available; other parts may represented with 20 residue beads (e.g. disordered regions or regions with sequence but no known structure).
-The same part of the system may be represented at multiple such resolutions simultaneously.
+Parts of the system may be represented at multiple such resolutions simultaneously.
- - Multi-state models; multiple states (e.g. open and closed) may exist simultaneously such that the collected experimental information (e.g. crosslinks) reflects more than one state, and cannot be satisfied by a single model.
-The mmCIF file contains all states modeled.
+ - Multi-state models; multiple states (e.g. open and closed) may exist simultaneously such that some or all of the collected experimental information (e.g. crosslinks) reflects more than one state, and cannot be satisfied by a single model.
+The mmCIF file contains all states modeled, with links to the sets of experiments consistent with each state (if known).
  - Time-ordered models; multiple models may be deposited that represent a trajectory, reaction cycle/pathway, or other time-ordered relationship.
+   The mmCIF file stores a simple directed graph of these models (as a set of edges).
  - Output representation (cluster representatives)
    - Coarse-grained coordinates (beads)
-   - Non-Cartesian values (e.g. nuisances)
+   - Non-Cartesian values (e.g. Bayesian parameters or nuisances)
  - Ensemble info (number & size of clusters)
  - Other metadata (e.g. publications, software versions used)
  - Basic validation (how well do the models fit the data, are they minima,